 All ground floor.
 One double bedroom.
 Bathroom with bath, shower over, basin and WC.
 Kitchen.
 Sitting room with dining area and electric fire.

-LPG central heating with electric fire.
+Night store electric heating.
 Towel rail heater in bathroom.
 Electric oven and hob, microwave, fridge/freezer, washing machine, dishwasher, TV with Freeview, video, DVD.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair on request.
 Off road parking for 1 car.
 Enclosed garden area for dogs.
 Private patio with furniture and BBQ.
 Two well-behaved dogs welcome (sorry no cats) .
 Sorry, no smoking.
 Shop/Post Office and pub 3 miles (Liskeard or Duloe).
 Please note that WiFi is available on site but not in the property itself.
 Note: Babes-in-arms only.
 Note: Property accessed via 4 descending steps, with handrail.

 Situated in the main valley leading to the Looe coast is the sleepy village of St Keyne.
 Set amidst rolling meadows and wooded valleys, this area is an excellent spot for walkers and wildlife enthusiasts.
 The south coast is nearby and offers lovely sandy beaches and coastal walks whilst the local fishing towns of Looe and Polperro are both within a 20 minute drive.
 The cathedral city of Truro is just a short distance away, as are numerous impressive country houses and gardens.
 The world famous Eden Project is also within easy reach, ensuring that all visitors to this lovely region have something to see and do.